Italian Sausage

 Understanding the key chemical compounds helps explain why italian sausage pairs well with certain ingredients.

-The primary aromatic compound in fennel seeds, creating sweet anise/licorice flavor and aroma
+Primary compound in fennel seeds responsible for the distinctive sweet anise flavor and aroma

 Quick Tips